smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 A: Unfortunately, there has been a bad hardware batch released by Ulanzi.
 They pinpointed the issue and fixed it in new batches.
 Contact your seller and/or Ulanzi and they will send you a new device.
 Be sure not to tell you've flashed the device, although Ulanzi promotes flashing it on their website.

+**Q: The colors on the clock do not look the same as the colors that I've selected in the Blueprint**

+A: The colors on the clock are determined by the color code and the brightness setting of the clock.
+The clock has a color correction function to correct the colors.
+Mostly bright colors work best.
+"In-between" colors do not work well.

 # Release Notes

 **V1.59:**